3 mins read

 3. Practice self-care and mindfulness.

-Financial issues often aren't solved overnight, so it's important to prioritize healthy routines to keep your stress in check.
+Financial strain often aren't solved overnight, so it's important to prioritize healthy routines to keep your stress in check.
 Taking care of your physical and mental health will enable you to maintain a clear mind and function at your best in the long term.
 Self-care includes keeping a healthy diet, getting a good night's sleep, and exercising regularly.
 Mindfulness can also reduce stress and help you feel more rooted in the present.
-Take some time each day (even just for a few minutes) to practice a relaxation technique, whether it be a breathing exercise, meditation, journaling, some light stretching, or a bubble bath.
-It is also vital to have compassion for yourself during tough times because sometimes financial stress can come with self-judgment, and self-compassion is the antidote.
-Research indicates that self-compassion may help reduce stress during difficult economic times.
-Taking care of yourself is always important, especially under financial stress.
-Make sure you're getting enough sleep, eating a healthy diet, and taking time to relax and unwind.

 4. Seek help if you need it